numbat70/inclusion2021/_docs/accessibility/document.md

 ## Try a screen reader for yourself

 To test how your documents would work with a screen reader, you can download one yourself and try it out.
-We’d recommend [Non-Visual Desktop Access (NVDA)](https://www.nvaccess.org/).
+We’d recommend <a href="https://www.nvaccess.org" target="_blank">Non-Visual Desktop Access (NVDA)</a>.

  <hr class="big">